 How to Choose a Safe Backpack

 The width of a backpack should be relatively proportionate to the person’s width.
 Small children should not use or wear an adult-sized backpack.
 Here’s how to tell if it fits: the backpack’s height and width should never be longer or wider than the child’s torso.
 It should sit comfortably at waist level, and it should never hang more than 4 inches below the waist.

-Chest or Waist Straps—These can also help distribute the weight.
+- Chest or Waist Straps—These can also help distribute the weight.
 Chest straps hold the backpack closer to the body.
-Waist straps help shift the weigh back to the pelvis.
+Waist straps help shift the weight back to the pelvis.
 Make sure they sit properly and snugly.

-Look for a light weight material such as canvas.
+Look for a lightweight material such as canvas.
 Leather backpacks may be fashionable and even durable but they also add additional weight.
-Feel for a padding in the back area, which adds more comfort.
+Feel for padding in the back area, which adds more comfort.

 Shop for a backpack with multiple compartments with zippers and pockets.
 Use them to distribute the weight.

 - Trendy backpacks with cartoon characters are popular with children but often lack the supports mentioned above.
 If having a colorful or decorated book bag is important to your child, you can work together to personalize the pack with accessories such as zipper pull charms or iron-on patches.

 - Teach your child how to organize the pack.
 Heavy items should always be placed near the back and in the center of the backpack.